 |

 The rapid pace of technological development and industrial progress spurred a great interest in novelty and invention.
-In response to the demand for the new and unusual, furniture manufacturers such as Brooklyn cabinetmaker George Hunzinger produced unique, sometimes eccentric designs that echoed the predominance of the machine through the incorporation of components resembling machine parts such as cogs, pipes and pistons.
+In response to the demand for the new and unusual, furniture manufacturers such as Brooklyn cabinetmaker George Hunzinger produced unique, sometimes eccentric designs that appear to celebrate machinery through the incorporation of components resembling cogs, pipes, and pistons.

 |